OvroAbir/Graph-Plotter-and-Equation-Parser/README.md

 # Graph Plotter and Equation Parser

 Graph plotter is a C program.
 The UI is used with iGraphics.
-It can implement a two variable function f(x, y) in 2 dimensional or 3 dimensional space.
+It can implement one variable function f(x) in 2 dimensional and three variable function f(x, y) in 3 dimensional space.
 You can also use `Equation parser.c` as a parser completely written in C.

 ## Getting Started